Abrahamogbedobor/configure-ad/README.md

 <img src="https://i.imgur.com/wR2eZ1e.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-After entering 'DOMAIN' on the box, the following domain accounts group as shown above then pop-up of which domain admins was then selected.
+After entering 'DOMAIN' on the box, the following domain accounts group then pop-up as shown above of which 'domain admins' was then selected.
 </p>
 <br />